-The point is that when studying mathematics of an older era its important to keep in mind that they had different ideas then we do now.
+The point is that when studying mathematics of an older era its important to keep in mind that although many of their ideas were the same, they expressed them differently than we do now.
 In these notes we will express things in the modern way, but just be aware that they did not.